humboldt-cs/acarteas-research/wherearewe.md

 researched what we were doing wrong.  also, express doesn't know how to call app.js stuff.  so we need to find a way to grab our data and return it somehow.  possibly by saving in state? we made a component, and a react fragment. and we made a function that called our second render, giving us a new page without changing the URL.

+# 4.19.18

+We're still trying to figure out how to send information from node to express to react text- box.